obgwew/FDSB/README.md

   - Some Fixed commands
   - Increased stability
   - Smooth control
+  - add more error to fix Later :)

 - **2.2.4** - Update Extensions
   - Added 30+ new commands to FDScript